Updated: Apr 12 2022

 1:1 Close Up

 High Resolution Sensors: As a professional photographer it is essential to be able to have “creative options” regarding the final composition after a shoot.
 Sony R series cameras, with their high megapixel sensors help with this enormously.
-I cannot remember the last time I didn’t crop and, or rotate an image for professional use?
+I simply cannot remember the last time I didn’t crop and, or rotate an image for professional use?
 I have created this image to illustrate the options that the sensor has given me.
-Anyone who says “I make my choices in camera” has never had a client or a brief.
+Anyone who says “I make my choices in camera” has never had either a client or a brief.

 Cropped Image overlaid on the original file